-- current net vertical speed - current track and groundspeed - tDis shows the remaining total task distance. - tskE shows the required glide ratio to task finish.
+- current net vertical speed - current track and groundspeed - tDis shows the remaining total task distance. - tskE shows the required glide ratio to task finish and assumes that pilot will cross the finish with current MacCready speed.

 The third page is designed for tasks with time limits which are in most cases going to be assigned area tasks.